 There are plenty of inputs to take advantage of, plus aptX Bluetooth as well.
 See past its quirky looks, and you'll be rewarded with a handsomely detailed, dynamic and punchy performance.
 No wonder it won a What Hi-Fi?
 Award for its efforts.

 Read the full review: Chord Hugo 2

 Another Award winner, this amp is a little pricier than the soundKey, but you can hear where your extra money's going: the sound is more dynamic, with more weight and body.
-There's also an extra level of detail that, combined with excellent low-level dynamics, means everything sounds more natural, subtle and expressive sound.
-The logo even lights up different colours to tell you what file format the Red is processing.
+There's also an extra level of detail that, combined with excellent low-level dynamics, means everything sounds more natural, subtle and expressive.
+Like the DragonFly Cobalt, the logo even lights up different colours to tell you what file format the Red is processing.
 It's a nice touch to an already excellent device.